AnshulV/javascript-arrays-bootcamp-prep-000/README.md

 - Create an array
 - Add an element to an array
 - Access an element in an array
-- Delete an element from an array
+- Delete an element from an ray

 ## Instructions